Operator splitting for dissipative delay equations: Order of convergence

-We now turn to the case of linear delay equations and prove convergence of the sequential splitting together with error estimates.
+The convergence result we obtained in the previous section is rather general.
+Unfortunately, it is usually not possible to obtain estimates on the error of convergence in this generality.
+Hence, we turn our attention to some important special cases and prove convergence of the sequential splitting together with error estimates.
+In this section we suppose that operator $B$ generates a linear contraction semigroup.
 Further analysis of more complicated equations is subject to ongoing research.
-For the terminology on linear semigroups we refer to Engel and Nagel \cite{Engel-Nagel}.

 First we show how an abstract semigroup result can be applied directly to the problem, demonstrating the power of the semigroup approach.
-To obtain some error estimates one can apply a general result by Hansen and Ostermann \cite[Theorem 3.1]{Hansen-Ostermann}. \begin{theorem} Assume that operators $\calA_1$ and $\calA_2$ generate (linear) contraction $C_0$-semigroups in the Hilbert space $\calE$ and that $\calG=\overline{\calA_1+\calA_2}$ generates the strongly continuous semigroup $\calT$ and satisfies
+To obtain some error estimates in the linear case, i.e., when $g(x)=x$, the identity, one can apply a general result by Hansen and Ostermann \cite[Theorem 3.1]{Hansen-Ostermann}.